robustforaging/robustforaging.github.io/index.md

 title: Home
 ---

-# Mouse vs AI: Robust Visual Foraging Challenge @ NeurIPS 2025
+# Robust Visual Foraging Challenge @ NeurIPS 2025

 Welcome to the official competition page for the **Mouse vs AI: Robust Visual Foraging Challenge**, part of the NeurIPS 2025 Competition Track.